 Action on Elder Abuse aims to prevent abuse of older people by raising awareness, and by education, promotion, research, collection and dissemination of information.

 The Foundation for People With Learning Disabilities has produced an easy-read leaflet called 'Loneliness and Cruelty' in which people with learning disabilities describe their experience of harassment, abuse and related-crime in the community

 The Easy Health website has gathered together various easy-read leaflets and videos which will help people with learning disabilities to understand what abuse is, and to know what to do if they think they are being subjected to abuse.

 Our colleagues at Suffolk County Council have produced an excellent video which explains more about abuse and neglect, and may be particularly helpful for people with learning disabilities or dementia.

-The This is Abuse website provides specialist advice on what to do if you find yourself in an abusive relationship with your husband or wife, or boyfriend or girlfriend.
+The Disrespect Nobody website provides specialist advice on what can be abuse and what to do if you find yourself in an abusive relationship.